dudung/butiran/content/posts/25/f/42-muhammad-abraar-abhirama.md

 ## notes
 + There are interactions before 03-apr-2025 but not well documented.
 + This note begins on 07-jun-2025, where some in between above items might be also missing.
++ Semester begins on 11-aug-2025 and leaving to there end of july.